-With accomplished faculty including pediatric psychologists, clinical child psychologists, neuropsychologists and psychologists involved primarily in funded research that spans a variety of areas, our program provides fellows with many professional role models.
+With accomplished faculty including pediatric psychologists, clinical child psychologists, neuropsychologists and psychologists involved in funded research that spans a variety of areas, our program provides fellows with many professional role models.
 The patient population served through TCH encompasses a wide range of conditions within primary and specialized pediatric medicine.
 Fellow caseloads are informed by their educational needs and training goals.
 With experiences that vary by track, fellows have opportunity to participate in evaluations and therapy with children/adolescents with mental health symptoms and disorders that may occur along with or in the absence of medical diagnoses or physical symptoms.
-Primary services in which fellows engage include diagnostic evaluation, individual and parent-child dyad based therapy, consultation and liaison with inpatients, multidisciplinary team-based care, and consultation with families, schools, and referring physicians.
+Primary services in which fellows engage include diagnostic evaluation, individual and caregiver-child dyad based therapy, consultation and liaison with inpatients, multidisciplinary team-based care, and consultation with families, schools, and referring physicians.

-The physical space of the Psychology Service occupies 13,000 square feet in Wallace Tower, which is adjacent and connected to both the West Tower and the Feigin Center.
-Space designated for the Psychology Service's outpatient care in Wallace Tower includes therapy rooms, neuropsychological testing/interview rooms, and an indoor play area.
-Clinical space is equipped with observation rooms, one-way mirrors, and recording/audio capability for supervision and consultation purposes.
-With the onset of the COVID-19 pandemic, TCH has developed a robust infrastructure for delivery of clinical services via telehealth.
-Some services (e.g., neuropsychological assessment, multidisciplinary clinics) are delivered in-person with robust COVID-19 infection control procedures in place.
+The physical space of the Psychology Service occupies 13,000 square feet in Wallace Tower, which is adjacent and connected to the inpatient and research buildings.
+Space designed for outpatient care includes therapy rooms, neuropsychological testing rooms, and an indoor play area.
+Clinical space is equipped with observation rooms, one-way mirrors, and recording/audio capability for supervision purposes.
+Faculty and trainee offices are also housed here, allowing convenience and collegial interaction.
+With the onset of the COVID-19 pandemic, TCH developed a robust infrastructure for delivery of clinical services via telehealth.
+Some services (e.g., neuropsychological assessment, multidisciplinary clinics) are regularly delivered in-person with robust COVID-19 infection control procedures in place; outpatient diagnostic intakes and therapy services are offered as either in-person or via telehealth.

-The Psychology Section maintains numerous trainees at various levels, offering ample opportunity for collegial interaction with peers, as well as potential for supervisory experiences.
-The Pediatric/Clinical Child Psychology fellowship program exists alongside a separate Pediatric Neuropsychology fellowship program (Training Director: Marsha Gragert, Ph.D., ABPP-CN).
-Other current departmental trainees include 5 psychology interns in our APA-accredited psychology internship program and numerous graduate practicum students.
+The Psychology Division maintains numerous trainees at various levels, offering ample opportunity for collegial engagement with peers, as well as potential for supervisory experiences.
+The Pediatric/Clinical Child Psychology fellowship program exists alongside a separate

+Pediatric Neuropsychology fellowship program.
+Other trainees include 5 psychology interns in our APAaccredited psychology internship program and numerous graduate practicum students.